TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 ### Research Questions
 ####To what extent does one's major determine his/her career?
 #####To stay or to betray?
 That is a (serious) question.
-* Do people work in fields different from their college major?
-How does this tendency vary accross major?
+* Do people work in fields different from their college majors?
+How does this tendency vary across major?
-Do fields favor certain majors?
+Do certain fields favor certain majors?
-* Let's say, how computer scientists have a Bachelor’s Degree in CS? <br /> *Income???*
+* Let's say, how many computer scientists have a Bachelor’s Degree in CS? <br /> *Income???*

 ### Preprocess Datasets

+To account for survey weights, each observation is replicated the number of times specified in the **PWGTP** column.
+The expanded dataset is in the file totaldat.expanded.RDS.

 1. Occupations Categories
  * Data: **OCCP** column (Occupation Code)
  * Categories assigned according to the code list released by U.S. Census Bureau
- * 16 Catogories in total
+ * 16 Categories in total

 Occupations Categories